0xmus/hello-builders/README.md

 ## 🚀 Concepts I Work On

 * Multi AI agent systems and automations
-* Physics-based interactive games and simulations
+* Physics-based interactive games and simulations on Steam and beyond
 * Responsive websites and applications for a wide range of industries
-* Mini apps, bots, and games across Steam, Telegram, and Discord
+* Mini apps, bots, and games across Telegram and Discord
-* Rapid prototyping of experimental products and tools
+* Rapid prototyping of other experimental products and tools

 ---